aamishbaloch/dockerizing_django/README.md

 ### Bonus

-If you want to ssh the caontainer you can use the `makefile`
+If you want to ssh the container you can use the `makefile`

 ```sh
 $ make ssh